grdw/grdw/_posts/2022-09-12-project-euler-60-prime-pair-sets.md

 I'm probably checking a lot of primes that I've already seen before in one shape or another, so it might be an idea to cache the known values.

-With a simple `HashSet` as my cache, the code resolves in 121.41s, which is still a tad slow but it does actually work.
+With a simple `HashSet` as my cache, the code resolves in 121.41s, which is still a tad slow but it does actually resolve in a reasonable time.
+That's to say it performs better than > 60 minutes.